 The festival takes place on Darumbal land, and the security team is run by local Darumbal people, who welcome us onto their land and take care of us while we’re there.
 As well as the local dancers, this year we aim to bring in dance groups from other tribes, and include a smoking ceremony for everyone to take part in.
 For those wishing to delve deeper into the local history and customs, the workshops will include: Local history from an Aboriginal perspective, Darumbal language workshop, didgeridoo workshop, dreamtime storytelling and a variety of kids workshops.
 We will also have a comfortable elders tent set up, and free entry to the festival for all elders.
 As always, the art gallery will mainly feature the work of local Indigenous people.

 Tropical Bloom is an environmentally conscious ‘leave no trace’ event, with a focus on sustainability.
 As part of our sustainability commitment we require all food stalls to use biodegradable packaging, and single-use plastic water bottles are prohibited.
 All site waste is sorted into rubbish and recycling, and there will be workshops and lectures on permaculture and sustainability.
 We have 100% (luxury) composting toilets and are working on reforesting the creekbed at the festival site.
-We are always trying to improve our sustainability pracitces, and the aim for the festival is to one day have a POSITIVE environmental footprint.
+We are always improving our sustainability pracitces, and the long-term goal is for the festival is to have a POSITIVE environmental impact, not just to minimise the negative.